dashincubator/dash-incubator-app/rules.md

 ### 3.4.2 Claiming a Service Task Reward

-Once a service task is complete you can claim a reward for the work that will then be assessed by an Admin by following the [Claims process](#).
+Once a service task is finished you can claim a reward for the work that will then be assessed by an Admin by following the [Claims process](#).

 ## 3.5 Jobs